ibm-cloud-docs/sap/sap-offerings-netweaver-iaas-intel-bm-vpc.md

 The published names are subject to change.
 {: note}

-This table gives you an overview of the SAP-certified profiles with bare metal servers for VPC.
-The vCPUs in this list are CPU cores and their secondary threads.
+These tables give you an overview of the SAP-certified bare metal profiles for VPC that represent dedicated servers that provide physical cores. vCPU measurements are used in profile naming only. vCPU to physical cores are a 2:1 ratio (e.g 96 vCPU = 48 physical cores).
 The term vCPU is kept for comparison with their virtual counterparts.

 1. Profiles hosted on Intel Cascade Lake CPU